 Traditional institutions known for delivering healthcare cannot escape the pace at which technology is driving their industry, nor the expectations that patients bring to every touchpoint of their encounters.
-Success depends upon the software they deploy through the healthcare solution chain that improves clinicians’ diagnoses & treatments, secures patients’ medical records & personal data, and streamlines financial operations (equipment purchases, accounts payable/receivable, salary distribution, insurance reimbursements, etc.)
+Success depends upon the software they deploy through the healthcare solution chain that improves clinicians’ diagnoses & treatments, secures patients’ personal data, and streamlines financial operations.
+These include equipment purchases, accounts payable/receivable, salary distribution, insurance reimbursements, etc.

-Whereas “Obamacare” (technically, the ACA), enacted in 2010 was designed, in strong measure to make healthcare affordable, the major transition caused deep and wide changes to long-held practices of healthcare providers and patients alike.
+Whereas “Obamacare” — technically, the ACA — enacted in 2010 was designed in strong measure to make healthcare affordable, the major transition caused deep and wide changes to long-held practices of care providers and patients alike.

-Integrated Healthcare Software Solutions increasingly critical for hospitals and clinics to remain viable providers.
+Integrated healthcare software tools are increasingly critical for hospitals and clinics to remain viable providers.

 For nearly eight years, the marketplace incentives of meeting regulations in the delivery of healthcare have been rewarded.
-Ostensibly, more patients are enrolled in the system and can enjoy personalized healthcare, while medical staff and institutions who have embraced healthcare software solutions have grown their abilities to better serve the public.
+Ostensibly, more patients are enrolled in the system and can enjoy personalized services.
+At the same time, medical staff and institutions who have embraced digital solutions in healthcare operations have grown their abilities to better serve the public.

 Healthcare Tools for Cost Reduction

 Increased accessibility also drives competition, resulting in lower healthcare costs across the board.
-While hospitals and medical care clinics benefit from more consistently full schedules and revenue collections for fees and facilities, physicians themselves are enjoying the newfound ability to customize healthcare for their patients.
+While hospitals and care clinics benefit from more consistently full schedules and revenue collections for fees and facilities, physicians themselves are enjoying the newfound ability to customize care for their patients.

 Medical Software at Data Protection

-The Centers for Disease Control and Prevention (CDC) relies upon powerful healthcare software solutions to allocate resources (personnel, educational materials, vaccinations and medication) to reduce the number of incidences in defined geographic and socioeconomic areas.
+The Centers for Disease Control and Prevention (CDC) relies upon powerful healthcare software tools to allocate resources like personnel, educational materials, vaccinations, and medication to reduce the number of incidences in defined geographic and socioeconomic areas.

 Legislation vs. Healthcare Technology

-Algorithmic programming leads to government regulations issued from the US government’s Department of Health.
-Through the CMS (Centers for Medicare and Medicaid Services), our nationwide network of care providers can implement healthcare technology solutions that operate concurrently among multiple levels of the healthcare system.
+Algorithmic programming leads to government regulations issued by the US government’s Department of Health.
+Through the CMS, Centers for Medicare and Medicaid Services, our nationwide network of care providers can implement healthcare technology solutions that operate concurrently among multiple levels of the healthcare system.

-For those organizations – and individuals – interested in improving patient-centric care and overall quality of healthcare, achieving quality versus profitability is not an “either-or” choice.
-Instead, smartly run operations seek out healthcare technology solutions to give them an edge in the delivery of services.
+For those organizations interested in improving patient-centric care and enhancing the delivery of care in general — achieving quality versus profitability is not an “either-or” choice.
+Instead, smartly run operations seek out digital healthcare solutions to give them an edge in providing services.

-RCM (Revenue Cycle Management) takes advantage of medical billing efficiencies that are properly designed to track and invoice patients from initial online scheduling of a doctor’s office appointment, through to the final invoice payment.
+RCM, or Revenue Cycle Management, takes advantage of the medical billing efficiencies that are properly designed to track and invoice patients: from initial online scheduling of a doctor’s office appointment to the final invoice payment.

 Empirical evidence shows that financial costs are controlled by efficient software use.
-Administrative and medical staff save time, thanks to automated communications and billing programs.
+Administrative staff and health professionals save time thanks to automated communications and billing programs.

-Claims are processed for acceptance or denial, AR (Accounts Receivable) balances are brought to zero, and day-to-day cash flows are better maintained, due, in large measure, to modern use of RCM.
-Additionally, the pervasive use of EHR/EMR (Electronic Health / Medical Records) data storage/retrieval, transfer communications and interoperability among systems create efficiencies.
+Claims are processed for acceptance or denial, AR (Accounts Receivable) balances are brought to zero, and day-to-day cash flows are better maintained due to, in large measure, the modern use of RCM.
+Additionally, the pervasive use of EHR/EMR data storage and retrieval, transfer communications, and interoperability among systems create efficiencies.

 Building long-lasting relationships with our customers is what lies at the core of Velvetech’s working ethics.
-It has brought to life many flourishing partnerships and allowed us, for instance, to assist our customers with continued medical education projects and with development of insurance solutions for verifying medical insurance eligibility.
+It has brought to life many flourishing partnerships and allowed us, for instance, to assist our customers with continued healthcare education projects and with the development of insurance software for verifying medical insurance eligibility.